ProjectFor2/P42.IO/README.md

 <!-- LICENSE -->
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ProjectFor2/P42-Activities-IO/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details